Patents show the sun shining on renewable energy

 PVSC: an exciting new frontier

 Our analysis of the emerging PV technology indicates a shift toward perovskites.
-The promise of high-efficiency PVSC is reflected in the R&D and patent focus of leading solar technology companies and research institutes (see Figure 2).
-It is also reflected in the literature, which highlights the excitement and potential of this promising Gen 4 technology.
+The promise of high-efficiency perovskites solar cells (PVSC) is reflected in the R&D and patent focus of leading solar technology companies and research institutes.
+It is also reflected in the literature, which highlights the excitement and potential of this promising Generation 4 (Gen 4) technology.
 This consensus is echoed in reports issued by the Fraunhofer Institute, Advanced Science News and Lux Research, among others.

 Moreover, this interest signals the likelihood of strong commercial growth for perovskites over the next five to 10 years, as various companies (eg, OxfordPV and Solar-Tectic) have announced plans to enter the market.
 Our analysis of the intellectual property in this space provides insight into the technical trends and opportunities, as well as the patents covering critical technology.